094459/newsletter-oss-projects/README.md

 [sbt-aws](https://aws-oss.beachgeek.co.uk/3x8) SaaS Builder Toolkit for AWS (SBT) is an open-source developer toolkit to implement SaaS best practices and increase developer velocity.
 It offers a high-level object-oriented abstraction to define SaaS resources on AWS imperatively using the power of modern programming languages.
 Using SBT’s library of infrastructure constructs, you can easily encapsulate SaaS best practices in your SaaS application, and share it without worrying about boilerplate logic.
 The README contains all the resources you need to get started with this project, so if you are doing anything in the SaaS space, check it out. (#198)

+**StsSamlDriver**

+[StsSamlDriver](https://aws-oss.beachgeek.co.uk/49d) is A Python-based SAML authentication handler for AWS STS that allows you to get temporary credentials using SAML to the AWS CLI, or an application written using an AWS SDK without the need to screen scrape or emulate a browser.(#207)

 **service-screener-v2**

 [service-screener-v2](https://aws-oss.beachgeek.co.uk/3ol) Service Screener is a tool for AWS customers to analyse their AWS accounts against best practices for architecture.
 It provides an easy-to-use report with recommendations across various areas like cost optimisation and security, highlighting quick fixes that are cost-effective and downtime-free.
 Service Screener checks environments against the Well-Architected framework and other standards, such as the Foundational Technical Review and Startup Security Baseline, offering a comprehensive, stylish report that's cost-free and easy to understand, often running within minutes.
 Check out the README for lots of examples and explainer videos. (#190)